TouK/nussknacker/docs/integration/KafkaIntegration.md

 ## Schema Registry integration

-Nussknacker integrates with Schema Registry.
-It is the source of topics available to choose from in Kafka sources and sinks.
-It also allows Nussknacker to provide syntax suggestions and validation.
-Nussknacker assumes that for the topic `topic-name` a schema `topic-name-value` and optionally `topic-name-key` (for the Kafka topic key) will be defined in the schema registry.

-Schemas are stored and managed by Confluent Schema Registry; it is [bundled with Nussknacker](/about/TypicalImplementation) in all deployment versions.
-Schemas can be registered in Schema Registry by means of REST API based CLI or using AKHQ, an open source GUI for Apache Kafka and Confluent Schema Registry.
-AKHQ is bundled with Nussknacker in all deployment versions.

-Nussknacker supports both JSON and Avro schemas, and JSON and Avro topic payloads.
-Detailed information on how Avro data should be serialized/deserialized can be found in [Confluent Wire Documentation](https://docs.confluent.io/platform/current/schema-registry/serdes-develop/index.html#wire-format).
+Nussknacker integrates with Schema Registries.
+It is the source of knowledge about:
+- Which topics are available in Kafka sources and sinks
+- What schema versions are available for topic
+- How code completions and validations on types described by schemas should work
+- How messages will be deserialized and serialized

+Currently, Nussknacker supports two implementations of schema registries: based on *Confluent Schema Registry* and based on *Azure Schema Registry*.
+During runtime, it deserializes and serializes messages in the way that is compatible with standard Kafka serializers and deserializers delivered by those schema registries providers.
+Thanks to that you should be able to send messages to Nussknacker and read messages produced by Nussknacker using standard tooling available around those Schema Registries.

+Given implementation is picked based on `schema.registry.url` property.
+By default, it is used Confluent-based implementation.
+For urls ended with `.servicebus.windows.net` it is used Azure-based implementation.

+### Schema with topic association

+To properly present information about topics and version and to recognize which schema is assigned to version, Nussknacker follow conventions:
+- For Confluent-based implementation it uses [TopicNameStrategy for subject names](https://docs.confluent.io/platform/current/schema-registry/serdes-develop/index.html#subject-name-strategy).
+  It means that it looks for schemas available at topic-name-(key or value).
+For example for topic transactions, it looks for schemas at transactions-key for key and transactions-value subject for value
+- In Azure Schema Registry, subjects concept doesn't exist - schemas are grouped by the same schema name.
+Because of that, Nussknacker introduces own convention for schema with topic association: schema name should be in format: CamelCasedTopicNameKey for keys and CamelCasedTopicNameValue for values.
+  For example for `input-events` topic, schema name should be named `InputEventsKey` for key or `InputEventsValue` for value.
+Be aware that it may require change of schema name not only in Azure portal but also inside schema content - those names should be the same to make serialization works correctly

 ### Schema and payload types

 By default, Nussknacker supports two combinations of schema type and payload type: